Lee Rose (lighting designer)

-Lee Rose (born July 30, 1955) is an American lighting designer that works in the mediums of film, television, stage, and concerts.
+Lee Rose (born July 30, 1955) is an American lighting designer working in such fields as film, television, stage, and concerts.

-Early life
+Career

-Lee Rose began his career as a lighting technician and designer in the theatre, working in both stage theatre and dance.
+Lee Rose began his career as a lighting technician and designer in a theatre, working with both stage theatre and dance lighting design.
 During the mid-1970s, Rose also began working as a lighting designer and technician for rock concerts.
 His first major concert was the design of the lighting for the band Atlantis Philharmonic, which opened for Styx in 1974.
 Rose remained on the road for ten years, touring with various groups until 1984.
-That year, Rose started a TV/film lighting design company called Ocean, Rose & Associates with fellow lighting designer Richard Ocean.
-He stayed with the company until 1998, when Rose joined Design Partners, Inc and became a partner with the firm.
-Design Partner, Inc. dissolved in December 2015 and starting in January 2016 Rose formed Lee Rose Designs to continue his lighting design work.
+That year, Rose started a TV/film lighting design company called "Ocean, Rose & Associates" with fellow lighting designer Richard Ocean.